CoinFabrik/web3-grant/detectors/README.md

 #### Description

-This detector checks the usage of the flag set_allow_reentry(true), followed by an invoke_contract_call() and changes in contract state performed by assignments or inserts in mappings.
+Conceptually, the warning should be issued when there is some evidence that check-effect interaction pattern is not adequately followed by code invoking a contract that may call back the original one.

 #### Implementation

 In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait:
 - check_fn

-In particular, we used this function to check for every expression in the analyzed code, and to determine whether it calls the flag set_allow_reentry(true) and the function invoke_contract_call().
-The check_fn function is also used to detect for assignments (=, +=, -=, etc) and calls to the insert() function.
+In particular, we used this function to check for every expression in the analyzed code, and to determine whether it calls the function set_allow_reentry(true) and the function invoke_contract_call() then we check for subsequent state changes like assignments (=, +=, -=, etc) or calls to the insert() function of mappings.

 #### Caveats

+If called method does not perform a malicious reentrancy (i.e. known method from known contract) false positives will arise.
 If the usage of set_allow_reentry(true) or later state changes are performed in an auxiliary function, this detector will not detect the reentrancy.
+To detect these cases, it is necessary to perform interprocedural dataflow analysis

 ## 4. Panic error